 Our work embraces a diversity of experiences, expertise, and viewpoints, recognizing the legacy of mad pride within Canadian communities.
 Website contributors include community members, academics, educators and policy makers.

 We welcome new exhibits and particularly encourage participation from people with lived experience.
-If you wish to apply to mount an exhibit on the site, please complete and submit this form.
+If you are interested in putting up an exhibit on the site, please email us: email@example.com

 Meet our Advisory Council

 The Advisory Council is comprised of researchers, educators, and people with lived experience.
 The Advisory Council provides direction for Madness Canada and reviews the applications for the Continuing Exhibits section of the site.